karthiksathishjeemain/healthy/README.md

 - **Document Anonymization**: Automatic PHI anonymization for Excel files in healthcare
 - **Blockchain Verification**: Store document hashes on the Ethereum blockchain for tamper-proof verification
 - **Semantic Search**: Find documents using natural language queries with AI-powered vector search
+- **User Dashboard**: Complete dashboard to view earnings, withdraw funds, and manage documents
-- **User Dashboard**: View all your documents in one place with detailed metadata
+- **Document Management**: View all uploaded documents with pricing and download capabilities
+- **Document Downloads**: Direct download of owned documents with original encryption/decryption
 - **Document Marketplace**: Set prices for documents and earn from document purchases
+- **Earnings Tracking**: Real-time earnings display and withdrawal functionality
 - **Wallet Integration**: Seamless connection with Ethereum wallets (like MetaMask)
 - **Environment Flexibility**: Easy switching between local and production environments